perladvent/perldotcom/content/article/the-rock-pi-s-or-how-to-get-gpio-input-without-a-library.md

 You do still need a micro SD card.
 While there are versions of the Rock with built-in flash, it's small and not meant for booting an OS.
 Note that the size of the built-in flash is listed in giga*bits*.
 The 4Gb version is actually 512 mega*bytes*.
-So get an SD card, preferably one with an A1 rating, which specifies that it works well for random access patterns.
-The traditional SD card ratings (like "class 10" or "UHS-I") specify sequential read and write, which is fine for cameras, but not fine for running an operating system.
+So get an SD card.

+Which leaves us the question of which SD card.
+Some people automatically reach for a class 10 or UHS-I card, since those have the highest performance on the box.
+Trouble is, the traditional class ratings on SD cards only tell you the sequential read and write performance.
+That's fine for cameras, but running an operating system means lots of random reads.
+Testing often showed that a good class 4 card was better than a lot of the class 10 cards out there.

+These days, we don't have to worry about that, because the SD Association came up with the [Application Performance Classes](https://www.sdcard.org/developers/overview/application/index.html) of A1 and A2.
+These set a minimum of random IO operations per second, which is just what we want.
+So get an A1 card and you'll be happy with the results.

 The big thing in the Rock's favor is a quad core ARM processor.
 While it's not going to set any Bitcoin mining records, I've found multicore